Featured Image for The Bayes Centre

 The building shares a courtyard and walkways with the university’s Informatics Forum – home to some 500 computer scientists – and the Dugald Stewart Building, which houses Edinburgh’s language sciences experts.

 The building has six floors of accommodation around an atrium.
-It has occupancy of around 600 to 700 people and a gross internal floor area of approximately 101,000ft2 (9,400m2).
+It can accommodate 600 to 700 people and has a gross internal floor area of approximately 101,000 ft2 (9,400 m2).

 The scope of works involved connecting the new building to the existing one.
-This included the removal, adjustment and reinstatement of external cladding and minor alterations within the existing building.
+This included removing, adjusting, and reinstating external cladding and minor alterations within the existing building.

 Finishing off an urban block, it sits alongside the existing buildings to frame a public courtyard, all of which are clad in a mix of natural stone and marble-aggregate polished concrete.

-The building consists of a concrete frame with precast concrete and curtain walling façade system.
-The wormhole staircases enliven the atrium space and the flat roof consists of concrete slab with paving, a pitched glazed roof light and plant equipment hidden by louvres.
+The building consists of a concrete frame with precast concrete and a curtain walling façade system.
+The wormhole staircases enliven the atrium space, and the flat roof consists of a concrete slab with paving, a pitched glazed roof light and plant equipment hidden by louvres.

-After the success of the first two phases of the university Potterrow development, the university required a final phase building which:
+After the success of the first two phases of the Potterrow development, the university required a final phase building, which:

-- Was adaptable and suited to academic space but not too specific
+• Was adaptable and suited to an academic space, but not too specific

-The spaces specifically required for the building ranges from individual offices, open plan offices, shared support space, laboratories, seminar space and cafeteria space.
-The overall identity of the building is a lively, well connected, accessible and high-quality space.
-The university requested various rooms types to cater to everyone’s learning and working styles.
+The spaces specifically required for the building range from individual offices to open-plan offices, shared support space, laboratories, seminar spaces, and cafeteria spaces.
+The overall identity of the building is a lively, well-connected, accessible, and high-quality space.
+The university requested various room types to cater to everyone’s learning and working styles.